tomlepaine/fast-wavenet/README.md

 While other Wavenet repos focus on training on a large corpus of data and generating samples, ours mostly describes an efficient generation algorithm (which is super simple), and provides an example implementation.

-We note that while not explicitly stated in the Wavenet paper, we talked to the authors, and they are already doing something similar.
+We note that while not explicitly stated in the Wavenet paper, we talked to the authors, and they are doing something similar.

 For more about Wavenet, see DeepMind's [blog post](https://deepmind.com/blog/wavenet-generative-model-raw-audio/).